-Review of 2015 - 16 Priorities
+Review of 2015-16 Priorities

-RESULTS Group revenue increased 9.5%, and same store sales increased 5.2%.
-Group EBIT reached a record \$47.1m.
-Strategies and initiatives were rolled out across all 4 markets to achieve these themes and they have proven successful with solid same store sales growth for the Group compared to the industry generally.
-If both the IR tax settlement of \$28.8m (NZ\$30.3m) and the income tax consolidation cost base adjustments of \$19.4m are removed from our results, the Group would have achieved a return on shareholder funds of 15.5% compared to 15.0% last year and on total opening assets of 8.1% compared to 8.0% last year.
-19 new stores were opened during the year.
-Online sales increased by 48% during the period.
-Work continues on the integration of on-line and off-line channels.
-The testing in the US market continues and progress has been made on topline sales and refinement of the investment mode.
-Emma & Roe was moved to growth mode in June 2016 with up to 12 new stores planned for 2016-17.
-Improvements have seen our model better support our two North American businesses and further adjustments will continue into 2016-17 around the data analysis and marketing opportunities. , COOPE Branded collection sales lifted from 13.2% the previous year to 14.4% in 15-16.
-This has been a successful strategy and will continue in 2016-17.
-1308 Group revenue increased 9.5%, and same store sales increased 5.2%.
-Group EBIT reached a record \$47.1m.
-Strategies and initiatives were rolled out across all 4 markets to achieve these themes and they have proven successful with solid same store sales growth for the Group compared to the industry generally.
-If both the IR tax settlement of \$28.8m (NZ\$30.3m) and the income tax consolidation cost base adjustments of \$19.4m are removed from our results, the Group would have achieved a return on shareholder funds of 15.5% compared to 15.0% last year and on total opening assets of 8.1% compared to 8.0% last year.
-19 new stores were opened during the year.
-Online sales increased by 48% during the period.
-Work continues on the integration of on-line and off-line channels.
-The testing in the US market continues and progress has been made on topline sales and refinement of the investment mode.
-Emma & Roe was moved to growth mode in June 2016 with up to 12 new stores planned for 2016-17.
-Improvements have seen our model better support our two North American businesses and further adjustments will continue into 2016-17 around the data analysis and marketing opportunities.
-Branded collection sales lifted from 13.2% the previous year to 14.4% in 15-16.
-This has been a successful strategy and will continue
+Review of 2015-10 Priorities To drive same store sales and EBIT performance across the Group Group revenue increased 9.5%, and same store sales increased 5.2%.
+Group EBIT reached a record \$47.1m To make further progress across our 4 strategic themes; Delight the mid-market, Expand our footprint, Empower our people, Brighten our bridal experience Strategies and initiatives were rolled out across all 4 markets to achieve these themes and they have proven successful with solid same store sales growth for the Group compared to the industry generally To improve return on shareholders' funds and return on assets If both the IR tax settlement of \$28.8m (NZ\$30.3m) and the income tax consolidation cost base adjustments of \$19.4m are removed from our results, the Group would have achieved a return on shareholder funds of 15.5% compared to 15.0% last year and on total opening assets of 8.1% compared to 8.0% last year To open 20 new stores across the Group 19 new stores were opened during the year To increase sales from our e-commerce platforms across both brands while integrating the online and in-store experiences Online sales increased by 48% during the period.
+Work continues on the integration of on-line and off-line channels To continue testing and refining our Michael Hill retail model in the US and our new Emma & Roe brand The testing in the US market continues and progress has been made on topline sales and refinement of the investment mode.
+Emma & Roe was moved in to growth mode in June 2016 with up to 12 new stores planned for 2016-17 To continue to fine tune our in-house credit model in North America towards 'best practice' within our industry Improvements have seen our model better support our two North American businesses and further adjustments will continue into 2016-17 around the data analysis and marketing opportunities Improve branded assortments as a portion of total sales, which will in turn drive sales and margins Branded collection sales lifted from 13.2% the previous year to 14.4% in 15-16.
+This has been a successful strategy and will continue in 2016-17